"Yoga teaches us to cure

 2014: Finding Yoga Therapy + Ayurveda

-I chose to study with Michelle Mazur Yoga, a school focused on Yoga Therapy and Ayurveda, for a few reasons but mainly because I had never heard of Ayurveda before.
-As I walked towards that yurt, I felt so grateful to have been given this chance.
-After the first day of training, I felt as if I had been reborn and this could be the fresh start that I needed.
-From that day forward, I used the principles of Yoga Therapy and Ayurveda to heal my past injuries, balance my digestive issues, and use the breath and yoga postures to discipline my mind.
+I chose to study with Michelle Mazur, a school focused on Yoga Therapy and Ayurveda, for a few reasons but mainly because I had never heard of Ayurveda before.
+After the first day of training, I felt as if I had found my calling and this could be the fresh start that I needed.
+From that day forward, I apply principles of Yoga Therapy and Ayurveda to my own daily life: to heal my past injuries, balance my digestive issues, and use the breath and yoga postures to discipline my mind.

 What do you enjoy about being a Yoga Therapist?